-(2) On 6 October 2021, the applicant received a General Officer Memorandum of Reprimand for failing to comply with a lawful order; they were ordered to become fully vaccinated with a COVID-19 vaccine.
-The applicant acknowledged receipt of the reprimand and elected to submit written matters on their behalf; they failed to submit those matters.
+(3) On 13 October 2021 the applicant received a General Officer Memorandum of Reprimand for failing to comply with a lawful order to become fully vaccinated against COVID-19.
+The applicant acknowledged receipt of the reprimand and elected to submit written matters on their behalf; they did not submit those matters within the time frame allotted.

-(3) A Report of Medical Examination document dated 8 March 2022, provides the applicant received a separation medical exam.
+(4) A Report of Medical Examination document dated 11 February 2022, provides the applicant received a separation medical examination.